alexa/alexa-auto-sdk/aacs/android/README.md

 startService(intent);
 ~~~

+Note: persistentSystemService configuration is deprecated.
+You no longer need to specify this field to run AACS as a persistent system service.

 ### AACS Initialization and Configuration
 Initializing AACS means getting AACS ready to communicate with other applications.
 However, Alexa functionality is not available until AACS receives the configuration.